Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

-Hazelnuts are nutritious and very versatile nuts that taste delicious, especially when they're roasted.
-They are rich in healthy monounsaturated oil and also contain minerals, vitamins, protein, fiber and phytonutrients.
-The nuts can be ground into a flour or used to make a milk, cream, oil or butter.
-Adding cocoa and a sweetener to hazelnut butter makes a wonderful chocolate spread!
-Hazelnuts can also be used to make a vegan cheese.
+Hazelnuts are nutritious and very versatile.
+I think they taste delicious, especially when they're roasted.
+They are rich in healthy monounsaturated oil and also contain minerals, vitamins, protein, fiber, and other nutrients.
+The nuts can be ground into a flour or used to make a milk, cream, butter, or oil.
+Adding cocoa and a sweetener to hazelnut butter makes a wonderful chocolate spread.
+The nuts can also be used to make a vegan cheese.

-Hazelnuts are a great addition to desserts, including fruit dishes, breads, cakes, cookies, frozen desserts and candies.
-They add an interesting flavor to coffees and liqueurs.
-They also add a lovely taste to savory dishes, such as those containing greens, cheese or meat.
-Hazelnuts are very useful ingredients to keep in a pantry or a refrigerator.
+Hazelnuts are a great addition to desserts, including fruit dishes, breads, cakes, cookies, frozen desserts, and candies.
+They add an interesting flavor to coffee and liqueurs.
+They can also add a lovely taste to savory dishes, such as ones containing green vegetables, cheese, or meat.
+The nuts or products made from them are very useful ingredients to keep in a pantry or a refrigerator.

 Turkey is the world’s biggest commercial producer of hazelnuts.
-They’re also grown commercially in Italy, in Oregon and Washington in the United States and in British Columbia in Canada.
-The nuts are prized by animals as well as humans and are eaten by squirrels, mice, woodpeckers and other birds.
+The nuts are also grown commercially in Italy, in Oregon and Washington in the United States, and in British Columbia in Canada.
+They are prized by animals as well as humans.
+They are eaten by squirrels, mice, woodpeckers, and other birds.

 Fat is a necessary substance in our bodies and in our diet.
-However, nutritionists say that fat should be eaten in moderation and that we should eat mainly monounsaturated and polyunsaturated fats instead of saturated and trans fats.
+Most nutritionists say that fat should be eaten in moderation and that we should eat mainly monounsaturated and polyunsaturated fats instead of saturated and trans fats, however.

-Hazelnuts are an excellent source of manganese, a very good source of copper and a good source of magnesium and iron.
-They also contain smaller quantities of other minerals.
-In addition, hazelnuts are a great source of vitamin E and a good source of vitamin B6, folate and thiamine.
-They contain a significant amount of fiber and protein as well.
+Hazelnuts are an excellent source of manganese, a very good source of copper, and a good source of magnesium and iron.
+They contain smaller quantities of other minerals.
+In addition, they are a great source of vitamin E and a good source of vitamin B6, folate, and thiamine.
+They also contain a significant amount of protein and fiber.

 Another nutritional bonus of eating hazelnuts is that they add important phytonutrients to our diet.
 Phytonutrients, which are sometimes called phytochemicals, are chemicals in plants that aren't essential for our survival but are believed to have important health benefits.

-Hazelnuts contain phytonutrients in the phytosterol and flavanol families.
-Phytosterols lower our blood cholesterol.
-Flavanols are antioxidants.
+Hazelnuts contain phytonutrients in the phytosterol and flavonoid families.
+Phytosterols may lower our blood cholesterol.
+Flavonoids may act as antioxidants.
 Chemical reactions in our bodies produce free radicals, which antioxidants remove.
 A high concentration of free radicals has been linked to chronic inflammation and the aging process.

 Hazelnuts are eaten both raw and roasted.
 Roasting intensifies the flavor and deepens the color.
 Dry roasting can be done in a home oven, but it’s important that the nuts aren't burned.
-The usual instructions are to place the hazelnuts on a cookie sheet in an oven at 350 degrees Fahrenheit and to cook the nuts for five to seven minutes.
-The roasted hazelnuts should then be rubbed between a towel to remove their skins.
+Though I’ve never tried the process myself, the usual instructions are to place the hazelnuts on a cookie sheet in an oven at 350 degrees Fahrenheit and to cook them for five to seven minutes.
+The roasted nuts should then be rubbed between a towel to remove their skins.

 Some people who like to eat raw foods claim that roasting nuts damages their fats.
-While this may be true, it’s hard to find evidence to support the claim.
+While this may be true, it’s hard to find reliable evidence to support the claim.
 It is known that roasting has advantages beyond improving the flavor.
 It can destroy fungi and microbes on the nuts.
-Some people who develop mild allergy symptoms when they eat raw nuts can eat roasted nuts with no problem.
-(Someone with a severe nut allergy should never eat any nuts, either raw or roasted.)

-Like many other nuts, hazelnuts can be very helpful as a dairy substitute for vegans.
-Vegans eat no food from animals, so milk, cheese and other dairy foods are out of bounds for them.
+People who aren't allergic to hazelnuts can enjoy them in multiple ways.
+Like many other nuts, they can be very helpful as a dairy substitute for vegans.
+Vegans eat no food from animals, so milk, cheese, and other dairy foods are out of bounds for them.
 Products that resemble dairy foods can be made from nuts.

 Cocoa and a sweetener can be added to hazelnut butter to make a delicious chocolate hazelnut spread.
-The nice thing about making this spread at home is that you can control the ingredients, using a healthier sweetener than the refined sugar that is used in commercial chocolate hazelnut butters.
+The nice thing about making this spread at home is that you can control the ingredients, using a healthier sweetener than the refined sugar that is used in commercial products.

-Hazelnut meal or flour is made from ground hazelnuts.
+A meal or flour is made from ground hazelnuts.
 The meal can be made at home in a food processor.
-It's aromatic, tasty and nutritious, and it adds a rich flavor to foods.
-Since it contains oil it should be stored in a refrigerator to stop it from going rancid.
+It's aromatic, tasty, and nutritious and adds a rich flavor to foods.
+Since it contains oil, it should be stored in a refrigerator to stop it from going rancid.
 It should also be used up quickly.
 Some hazelnut flours are made from the material that's left over after the oil has been extracted.
-Hazelnut meal and flour add protein and fiber to baked goods, as well as healthy fat if they're made from whole hazelnuts.
+Hazelnut meal and flour add protein and fiber to baked goods, as well as healthy fat if they're made from whole nuts.

 A Healthy Oil